 Size and Weight Comparison

-Size of a lens is an important deciding factor when comparing two lenses.Tamron 45mm F1.8 Di VC USD is the longer of the two lenses at 92mm.
-The Sony 50mm F1.4 with a length of 43mm is 49mm shorter.
-Besides being longer, the Tamron 45mm F1.8 Di VC USD also has a larger diameter of 80mm compared to Sony 50mm F1.4's 66mm diameter.
+The size of a lens is a crucial factor to consider when comparing two lenses.
+Tamron 45mm F1.8 Di VC USD is the longer of the two lenses at 92mm.
+The Sony 50mm F1.4 with a length of 43mm, is 49mm shorter.
+Besides being longer, the Tamron 45mm F1.8 Di VC USD also has a larger diameter of 80mm compared to the Sony 50mm F1.4's 66mm diameter.

-Below you can find the dimension and weight table of the 'Standard Prime Lenses in Sony Alpha Mount for size comparison purposes.
+Below you can find the dimension and weight table of the Standard Prime Lenses in Sony Alpha Mount for size comparison purposes.

 Lens Mounts

-Both Tamron 45mm F1.8 Di VC USD and Sony 50mm F1.4 has the same Sony Alpha lens mount.
+Both the Tamron 45mm F1.8 Di VC USD and the Sony 50mm F1.4 has the same Sony Alpha lens mount.
 Some of the latest released cameras that are compatible with the Sony Alpha lenses are Sony A99 II, Sony A68 and Sony A77 II.

 Tamron 45mm F1.8 Di VC USD is also available in Canon EF and Nikon F (FX) mounts.